JesseKuntz/model-creator-web/README.md

 ## Get Started

 Clone the repo.
+Rename the .env-template file as .env, and follow the instructions in the file, filling in your own information in place of the dummy data.

-After it is pulled down, run:
+After that, run:

 `npm install`